smartkms/KM-KnowledgeManager/README.md

 python3 init_db.py
 ```

-## Run server with docker compose
+## Run endpoints with docker compose
-1. first run, intilize and populate the database(instructions above)
+1. First initialize the database (instructions above)
-2. move to folder knowledge_manager
+2. Move to folder knowledge_manager
-3. Fill in required fields in *.env.example*
+3. Fill in required fields in *.env.example* if necessary
-4. rename *.env.example* to *.env*
+4. Rename *.env.example* to *.env*
-5. run *docker compose up*
+5. Run *docker compose up*

 Everything should be working now.
-Setup is complete if you see all three services working (rqworker,dataAPI,queryAPI):
+Setup is complete if you see all three services working (rqworker, dataAPI, queryAPI):

 *rqworker   | 12:33:20 *** Listening on processing...*